Mark Camilleri: Publications

+Books

 His output as a historian includes the books A Materialist Revision of Maltese History 870-1919 (2016, SKS, ISBN 9789993217435) and A Materialist Revision of Maltese History 1919-1979 (2018, SKS, ISBN 9789993217565).
-Camilleri also accused in his work that Superintendence of Cultural Heritage had deliberately concealed archaeological evidence to gloss over Malta's Islamic history and called for the publication of all archaeological items in its inventory.
+In the first book, Camilleri said that the Superintendence of Cultural Heritage had deliberately concealed archaeological evidence to gloss over Malta's Islamic history, and he called for the publication of all archaeological items in its inventory.
 In 2020 he also called for relocation of a statue of Queen Victoria from the centre of Valletta.

-In his book A Rent-Seeking Paradise (2021, Dialekta, ISBN 9789918953516), Camilleri claims that six Malta Government rebel members of parliament had asked Joseph Muscat to resign from Prime Minister and leader of the Labour Party during Malta's political crisis in December 2019.
+In his book A Rent-Seeker's Paradise (2021, Dialekta, ISBN 9789918953516), Camilleri said that six Malta Government rebel members of parliament had asked Joseph Muscat to resign from Prime Minister and leader of the Labour Party during Malta's political crisis in December 2019.

-Camilleri writes regularly on his blog and pursues as a self-published author through his own publishing house, Dar Camilleri.
-Publications include his novel Ġaħan fl-Aqwa Żmien (2022, ISBN 9789918953523) and L-Antologija ta' Letteratura Mqarba (2022, ISBN 9789918953530).
+Camilleri is a self-published author through his publishing house, Dar Camilleri, which he founded in 2021.
+Publications include his satirical novel Ġaħan fl-Aqwa Żmien (2022, ISBN 9789918953523), L-Antologija ta' Letteratura Mqarba (2022, ISBN 9789918953530), The Life and Times of Juan Bautista Azopardo (2023, ISBN 978-9918-9535-4-7), and the English-language translation The Anthology of Mischievous Maltese Literature (2024, ISBN 978-1-3999-5580-5).

+Arts Council Malta awarded a €25,000 contract to Camillieri's publishing house to write a report about the culture industry in Malta.
+In May 2025, the Malta Entertainment Industry and Arts Association questioned and requested disclosure of the criteria for the award.

+Journalism and press

-In 2021, he released the online chats between alleged Daphne Caruana Galizia murder Yorgen Fenech and Maltese politician Edward Zammit Lewis.
-In 2023, he released the chats between Fenech and Maltese politician Rosianne Cutajar.
+In 2021, he published online chats between alleged Daphne Caruana Galizia murderer Yorgen Fenech and Maltese politician Edward Zammit Lewis.
+In 2023, he released chats between Fenech and Maltese politician Rosianne Cutajar.
 This led to the resignation of Cutajar from the Malta Government's parliamentary group, which also triggered her removal from the Social Affairs Committee of the Parliament of Malta.
-The Criminal Court ordered that Camilleri be charged with criminal action over the release of the chats involving Cutajar, interpreting this as contempt of court in the context of Fenech's ongoing judicial process.
+The Criminal Court charged Camilleri over the release of the chats involving Cutajar, interpreting this as contempt of court in the context of Fenech's ongoing judicial process.
+Camilleri asked the First Hall of the Civil Court to declare that his publication of the chats was in the public interest.
+The Constitutional Court dismissed his case in June 2025, ruling that his rights had not been breached.
+In September 2025, the Criminal Court found Camilleri guilty of contempt of court over the publication of chats between Fenech and Cutajar, and the court fined him €1000.

+In April 2025, Camilleri was found guilty of defamation against blogger Simon Mercieca due to an article Camilleri published in 2023.
+The court ordered him to pay €2,500 in damages to Mercieca.

-In 2024, he launched The Maltese Herald, which is an independent and international news site based in Malta, with a focus on Maltese affairs.
+In November 2024, he launched The Maltese Herald, an independent news website.
+The Maltese Herald is registered as an electronic news outlet with the Department of Information of the Government of Malta.
+In 2026, businessman Simon Cusens sued Camilleri for libel related to an article he wrote in The Maltese Herald.